arafat1971/FoodDelivery-Customer-Flutter/README.md

 /mipmap-xxxhdpi in /android/app/src/main/res/ folder

 ### Change Package Name

-If you want to change the package name following the next steps
+If you want to change the package name following the next steps.

-1 - Open /android/app/build.gradle and change the package name
+1 - Open /android/app/build.gradle and change the package name.

     defaultConfig {
         applicationId "<REPLACE WITH YOUR PACKAGE NAME>" // this is the package name minSdkVersion 19